usaid-cs/yesterday-i-learned/physics.md

+1. Uranus (the 7th planet) is larger but lighter than Neptune (the 8th planet).
 1. The original frequency of a signal is the fundamental frequency.
 Slight distortions of the original signal may also cause harmonic signals to be present.
 For example, if the fundamental frequency is 2 kHz, then the second harmonic signal would be 4 kHz and the third harmonic signal would be 6 kHz. etc.
 1. A Decibel (dB) (`10⋅log₁₀(Power out/Power in)`) is indeed a deci of a Bel, which was named after a guy with the last name Bell.
 1. Home voltages are between 120V to 240V.
 At least these are the figures reported by ISED Canada.